 What You Can Do if You Are a Zantac User

-As a general rule, do not stop using any drug that a health care provider has prescribed to you without first consulting your doctor.
+As a general rule, do not stop using any drug that a healthcare provider has prescribed you without consulting your doctor.
 You might cause further complications if you terminate prescription drug treatments without substituting an adequate replacement.

 If your health care provider or pharmacist is unable to answer the question “Is there a recall on Zantac,” you can check the FDA’s website or contact a Zantac lawyer for updates on the status of ranitidine recalls and whether the specific Zantac or similar drug products that you are using are included.

-The NDMA contaminant that has been found in batches of ranitidine is a known carcinogen.
-IF you have any risk factors for cancer or if your immune system has been compromised by any other conditions, you should not hesitate to contact your doctor if they have recommended or prescribed Zantac or any other ranitidine product.
+The NDMA contaminant found in batches of ranitidine is a known carcinogen.
+Suppose you have cancer risk factors or other conditions compromising your immune system.
+You should not hesitate to contact your doctor if they have recommended or prescribed Zantac or any other ranitidine product.

 Zantac Lawsuit Issues

-The class-action lawsuits that were filed after the FDA announced its investigation into Zantac aim to represent a class of individuals who have common claims.
-Those claims might state, for example, that a ranitidine product, like Zantac, was recommended or prescribed to a class member, who had no known cancer risk factors, but that member developed cancer after using the drug for some time.
+The class-action lawsuits filed after the FDA announced its investigation into Zantac aim to represent a class of individuals with common claims.
+Those claims might state, for example, that a ranitidine product, like Zantac, was recommended or prescribed to a class member with no known cancer risk factors.
+Still, that member developed cancer after using the drug for some time.

 Contact Rutter Mills for Information on The Zantac Recall

 The Zantac recall and all other ranitidine recalls are in their early stages, and it is too early to predict the progress of these lawsuits.
-Nonetheless, the risks that gave rise to the recall are very real.
-NDMA is a known cancer-causing substance and patients who were exposed to that substance may be at a higher risk of developing stomach, bladder, testicular, breast, ovarian, and other forms of cancer.
+Nonetheless, the risks that gave rise to the recall are genuine.
+NDMA is a known cancer-causing substance, and patients who were exposed to that substance may be at a higher risk of developing stomach, bladder, testicular, breast, ovarian, and other forms of cancer.

-If your doctor or pharmacist confirms that your supply of Zantac or ranitidine came from a contaminated lot, you should determine what you can do to monitor your health and to detect cancer at its earliest stages.
+Suppose your doctor or pharmacist confirms that your supply of Zantac or ranitidine came from a contaminated lot.
+In that case, you should determine what you can do to monitor your health and detect cancer at its earliest stages.

-The lawyers at Rutter Mills are representing Zantac and ranitidine patients to recover their costs of cancer monitoring and any treatments associated with negligent exposure to NDMA.
-Please see our website or call us directly for more information and updates on the Zantac recall, and to schedule a confidential consultation with one of our attorneys.
+Rutter Mills’s lawyers represent Zantac and ranitidine patients to recover their costs of cancer monitoring and any treatments associated with negligent exposure to NDMA.
+Please see our website or call us directly for more information and updates on the Zantac recall and to schedule a confidential consultation with one of our attorneys.
 We can talk about your opportunity to file a lawsuit over your elevated cancer risks and injuries.